-If you’re looking for a great family resort in Phoenix, look no further!
+If you’re looking for a great family resort in Phoenix, this is a great one!
 We wanted a family resort with a water park while in Phoenix due to the heat and it didn’t disappoint!
-The Hilton is one of the best family hotels in Phoenix.
+This Hilton is one of the best family resorts in Phoenix.
 All rooms are suites, so the living room area is separate from the bedrooms.
 We had two beds in our room and it was a great size.

 They also have a water park on site, with several pools, a lazy river, and slide.
 This was definitely the highlight for Milana!
 There are other pools near every building, but the water park is definitely the place to be if you have kids.
 One of the pools has a zero entry, which is perfect for even the smallest kids.
 For the slide, kids have to be a minimum of 42 inches to ride.

 As you can see, being 5 is really hard!

-Our second trip was over Memorial Day weekend in 2018 and we stayed at yet another great family resort in Phoenix.
+Another great family friendly resort in Phoenix is the JW Marriott.
 This very family friendly Phoenix resort also had a water park and great pool area.
-This trip we stayed at the JW Marriott Phoenix Desert Ridge Resort & Spa using points.
 This hotel is super family friendly, with a great pool area that has a lazy river, multiple pools and a small splash pad.
 It’s one of the best places to stay in Phoenix for families.

 The grounds have botanical gardens that are perfect for a photo session: